robert-hoekstra/web-design-1920/README.md

 * 2. Navigate to folder

-* 3. Open index.html in your browser or start a localhost and open index.html
+* 3. Open `FILE: index.html` in your browser or start a localhost and open `FILE: index.html`

 ## Documentation
 For the documentation about this application, testing and researching.
 I kindly ask you to navigate to my [Wiki](https://github.com/robert-hoekstra/web-design-1920/wiki)